• Who is Kat Biggie?

 NaNoWriMo – I WON!

-November 29, 2012 By katbiggie 3 Comments
+November 29, 2012 by katbiggie 3 Comments

 Despite everything going on around me, I made the time each day to sit down and crunch out some words!
 I have exceeded the 50,000 words in 30 days challenge, and although it is rough and unedited and needs a lot of work, my book is almost written!